 Cenci are typical sweets of Carnival in Italy.
-Along with the ritual of wearing costumes and follow the loud crowd in a street parade, like the ones of the famous Carnevale di Viareggio, also food has an important role in the Italian Carnival traditions.
+Along with the ritual of wearing costumes and follow the loud crowd in a street parade, like the ones of the Carnevale di Viareggio, even food has an important role in the Italian Carnival traditions.

-I remember that, during my childhood, my grandma used to prepare Cenci and rice fritters during the days of Carnival.
-It was hard to say which was the best for me, as I was in love with both of them.
+I remember that, during my childhood, my grandma used to prepare Cenci and rice fritters for Carnival.
+It was hard to say which was the best for me, as I was in love with both.

 When she was making Cenci, she wanted me on her side to prepare all ingredients.
 I was having fun mixing them, feeling my hands stuck in the dough, with my face and clothes dirtied of flour.
 But the thing I liked the most was plunging the pastry wheel in the dough and cut it into stripes of different shapes to fry.

 Fried Cenci and its many different names